ska-telescope/ska-sdp-data-product-api/docs/src/userguide/overview.rst

 --------------------------------------------

 Sending a post request to the /dataproductmetadata endpoint will return a Response with the metadata of the data product in a JSON format.
 The body of the post request must contain the UUID of the data product.

-For example, the post request body:
+For example, the POST request body:

 *Request*